bsamek/evergreen-wiki/Commit-Queue.md

 Item can be either the patch ID or PR number (if applicable)

 # Backport
 Trivial backports can be automated with the commit queue.
 Create a backport patch to test the changes on the target branch, choosing the tasks necessary to validate the changes on the target branch.
-When the backport patch passes the changes are automatically added to the target branch's commit queue.
+When the backport patch passes the changes are automatically added to the target branch's commit queue. **The backport patch is not added to the commit queue until tasks chosen have passed.**

 ## Creating a backport patch
 `evergreen commit-queue backport`